pzuehlke/Hutton/README.md

 # _Programming in Haskell_ exercises and scripts
-Solutions for all of the exercises in Prof. Graham Hutton's [_Programming in Haskell_](https://www.cs.nott.ac.uk/~pszgmh/pih.html) (2nd ed.), along with several related scripts.
+Solutions to all of the exercises in Prof. Graham Hutton's [_Programming in Haskell_](https://www.cs.nott.ac.uk/~pszgmh/pih.html) (2nd ed.), along with several related scripts.